A Dalmatian Long Weekend in Zadar

 Morning

-Roman Forum & St. Donatus Church
+Explore the Roman Forum and St. Donatus Church

 Lunch